blackmagic-debug/black-magic-org/getting-started.md

 # Getting Started
 ## Get a Black Magic Probe
-If you don't have one already, you'll need to [get a Black Magic Probe](index.md#getting-hardware).
+If you don't have one already, you'll need to {ref}`get a Black Magic Probe <index:getting hardware>`.

 ## Connecting to your computer
 Connect the Black Magic Probe to your computer's USB port.
 When connected via USB, the Black Magic Probe will enumerate as a CDC-ACM device which the OS should present as a tty device or serial port.